 The show-stopping hanging bugle-shaped flowers of angel's trumpet make this a delight for any garden.
 Grown either as a woody shrub or small tree, this is a tropical plant.
 In cooler zones is often grown as a container plant that can be brought indoors when the weather turns cool.
 Hummingbirds are especially drawn to the angel's trumpet.
 For container growing, plastic pots are preferred, since this is a large plant that is difficult to move if planted in heavy earthenware pots.
 The flowers produce a strong, fragrant scent, that is strongest in the night.
 Position the plant somewhere you can enjoy its smell.

-This plant is toxic.
-Exposure can be extremely dangerous and fatal.
+This plant is toxic and exposure can be extremely dangerous and fatal.
 All parts of the plant are toxic and poisoning can occur from ingestion and even touching the plant.
 Gloves should be worn for everyday care of the angel's trumpet.
 Take caution if you have children or animals and seek medical attention immediately if you suspect exposure or poisoning.

 - Botanical Name: Brugmansia spp.